Tipperary Station: Return to cattle

+Later

 Part of Tipperary was surrendered to the Crown in 1986 along with portions of Stapleton and Camp Creek pastoral leases to form Litchfield National Park.

 The station was once owned by entrepreneur Warren Anderson, who bought the property in the mid-1980s.
 Anderson built a zoo stocked with 1800–2200 animals including a pygmy hippopotamus and a rhinoceros.
 Other facilities included an indoor equestrian centre, an 8000 ft bitumen runway suitable for a Boeing 727 to land, and resort accommodation.
 He had intended to stock the group with 200,000 head of cattle but struck financial problems and sold the property in 2003.

 The group was then acquired by Melbourne-based barrister Allan Myers for $50 million along with the 80,000 cattle.
 Myers also acquired Elizabeth Downs, Fish River and Litchfield Stations.

 The Australian Agricultural Company (AACo) offered AUD105 million to acquire Tipperary and Litchfield stations along with the 60,000 head of cattle in 2009, but its shareholders voted against the acquisition at an extraordinary general meeting held three months later.

 In 2011, the Australian Agricultural Company (AAco) purchased the Tipperary group's cattle herd of 53,000 head for AUD26 million, and also entered a one-year agreement to use the station group for agistment purposes with options to extend.

 In 2012, David Warriner, the head of the Northern Territory Cattlemen's Association, was managing the group, which was stocked with 70,000 cattle raised for live export to Indonesia.

 In September 2014 AAco elected not to exercise their option to continue with the agistment agreement and decided to de-stock and exit the station by June 2015.

 In March 2015, ex Australian Agricultural Company chief operating officer David Connolly was appointed general manager of the Tipperary Group and took over responsibility for the overall management of the group and the AAco drawdown and exit.

 In popular culture

 The 2024 Netflix drama series Territory was filmed at the station under the name "Desert King", and the station was assigned the fictional name "Marianne Station".
-Netflix released the series under the name "Territory".
 During filming many of the employees of the station were used for cattle mustering and station work scenes as well as extras in the production, some with speaking roles.
 Authenticity of station life was therefore valued and maintained.
 During production, around 140 of the 180 NT staff lived at the station.